brevzin/cpp_proposals/3485_grouping_using_decl/grouping-using-decl.md

 ## Feature-Test Macro

 Unnecessary.
 If you need to support older compilers, write the older code.
 There is no benefit to writing both.

+# Acknowledgements

+Thanks to John Filleau for originally [floating this idea](https://lists.isocpp.org/std-proposals/2023/04/6413.php) on the std-proposals list.
+Thanks to Tim Song for help with the edge cases.